mleoking/PhET/trunk/simulations-java/simulations/glaciers/python/model1/README.txt

 USAGE:
-(1) enable one or more of the tests at the bottom of model.py (2) run "python model.py" or "ipython model.py" from a command line shell
+(1) enable one or more of the tests at the bottom of model.py (2) run "python model.py" or "ipython -pylab model.py" from a command line shell

 NOTES:
 - If you're not using ipython, you'll need to edit model.py to enable test code